 Here’s what’s been most helpful to me during this time of great uncertainty.

 Allowing myself to be in a place of not-knowing, and letting that not-knowing create the space for new insights and ideas.

 Listening to what emotions like fear, anger, grief, or anxiety may have to say.
 Rather than trying to force them to change, shifting my attention to things that strengthen resilience and coping, like connection, joy, creativity, and hope.

 Accepting that like the world around me, my energy and ability to focus change unpredictably.

 Creating structure in the midst of uncertainty with daily and weekly routines and rituals.
 I make time for reading, writing, exercising, and self-Reiki.
 I’m getting up, having meals and going to sleep at about the same time each day.

 Seeking meaning in the present situation.
 Part of that is coming to terms with the knowledge that the future has always been unknowable and uncertain.
-Another is recognizing that I can use what I am learning now on my own behalf and on others’.
-A third recognizing others’ need for what I can offer, understanding how my greatest gifts and strongest talents, and willingly offering them, using them to the best of my ability.
+Another part is recognizing that I can use what I am learning now on my own behalf and on others’.
+A third part is recognizing others’ need for what I can offer, acknowledging my greatest gifts and strongest talents and willingly offering them to the best of my ability.